 When talking with expectant mums, I’ve always majorly underplayed the extent to which their life is about to change.

 Sure, there’s going to be lots of new joy, wonder, and excitement, but a newborn, by nature, can leave you a little rattled, scratching your head, wondering how the heck you got yourself here (although I’m sure your memory isn’t quite that bad).

-Welcoming parenthood, also welcomes a world of sleeplessness, but did anyone tell you that the sleep would start to be sapped well before bub arrives?
+Welcoming parenthood also welcomes a world of sleeplessness, but did anyone tell you that your sleep would start to be sapped well before baby even arrives?

 With a boulder for a stomach, continual pummels from the inside and an eternal need to pee… it’s a miracle that a pregnant woman catches any shut-eye at all.

 Congratulations!
 You’ve survived pregnancy and birthed like a boss!
 You should be totally loving yourself and amazed at what you’ve achieved, but let’s be real, you probably aren’t.

 It’s felt from the moment you conceive, isn’t it?, that inexplicable guilt that’s attached to pretty much anything you do.
 If you didn’t feel it through pregnancy or the way you birthed, you’re likely to be feeling it keenly now as you wrangle being a mum of a newborn.